lefmylonas/riscv-dev/README.md

 ```
 $ cat opcode ... | ./parse_opcodes -c > encoding.h
 ```
+where in place of `...` you must put all the _opcodes-rvXXX_ files that refer to the architecture of your RISC-V core under study

 - Check _riscv-tools_ "Makefile" to see in which submodule directories the _encoding.h_ should be copied